Exploiting symmetry in network analysis: Results

 Network symmetries of (possibly very large) real-world networks can be effectively computed, stored and manipulated (see Methods).
 For instance, we computed generators of the automorphism group, and the subsequent geometric decomposition, for real-world networks up to several million nodes and edges in a few seconds (see $t_1$ and $t_2$ in Table \ref{Table1}).

-Most symmetric motifs in real-world networks (typically over 90\%, see $bsm$ in Table \ref{Table1}) are of a very specific type, called \emph{basic}\cite{macarthur2008symmetry}: they are made of one or more orbits of the same size $n$, and every permutation of the $n$ vertices in each orbit is realisable.
-For example, motifs $M_1$ to $M_6$ in Fig.~\ref{fig:toy} are basic, but $M_7$ is not: in the orbit of yellow vertices, labeled 1 to 4 (top to bottom), the permutation sending 1 to 3 must move 2 to 4 (as 1 and 2 share a common neighbour).
-Basic symmetric motifs (BSMs) have a very constrained structure\cite{macarthur2009spectral}, which we generalise to arbitrary network measures (Fig.~\ref{fig:uniform}) and exploit throughout this article.
+Most symmetric motifs in real-world networks (typically over 90\%, see the $bsm$ column in Table \ref{Table1}) are of a very specific type, called \emph{basic}\cite{macarthur2008symmetry}: they are made of one or more orbits of the same size, and every permutation of the vertices in each orbit is realisable, that is, can be extended to a network automorphism (see Fig.~\ref{fig:toy}).
+Basic symmetric motifs (BSMs) have a very constrained structure\cite{macarthur2009spectral}, which we will generalise to arbitrary network measures and exploit throughout this article.
 Non-basic symmetric motifs (typically branched trees, as $M_7$ in Fig.~\ref{fig:toy}) are called \emph{complex}; they are rare and can either be studied on a case-by-case basis, or removed from the symmetry computation altogether (by ignoring the symmetries generated by them).

-The definition of network automorphism \eqref{eqn:autP} carries to an arbitrary $n \times n$ real matrix $A=(a_{ij})$.
+The definition of network automorphism Eq.~\eqref{eqn:autP} carries to an arbitrary $n \times n$ real matrix $A=(a_{ij})$.
 Any such matrix can be seen as the adjacency matrix of a network with $n$ vertices labelled 1 to $n$, and an edge (link) from node $i$ to node $j$ with weight $a_{ij}$ if $a_{ij} \neq 0$, and no such edge if $a_{ij}=0$.
 This means that an automorphism does not only preserve edges, but also their weights and directions.
 This may not be a realistic assumption for real-world weighted networks, where the weights often come from observational or experimental data, but it applies to the matrix representing a network structural measure, as we illustrate in Fig.~\ref{fig:new} and explain next.